vivaria/edisonrul.ing/docs/source/cards/d/des-counterblow.md

 ### Card Rulings

-●Des Counterblow's effect does NOT target.
+*   Des Counterblow's effect does NOT target.
-●The monster is destroyed after damage calculation.
+*   The monster is destroyed after damage calculation.